 Hi everyone!
 If you have found your way here you have probably decided, like me, that you need to earn some more money.
 You have heard that people are making money from home, online, and you thought you would give it a try.

 What could you do, well you love to write so that seems the obvious solution.
 That’s when you think about starting on your blogging journey.

 How long until you realise it is not as easy as people say it is.
 You have been at it days/months/years and still haven’t made a penny.
 So what do you do?

 b) Take stock of yourself, go back to square one and start working on topics that you actually know about.

 Guess which one I am doing!
-Yes, this is my blogging journey ‘take 2’.

 Yes, so I realised I was approaching this all wrong.
 I need to stop thinking of it as some sort of hobby but deal with it on a business footing.
 My main problem is that I really need to come up with a step by step blueprint because, at the moment, I am stuck in procrastination city.
 Busy doing a lot of things but none of them are producing anything.
 I am blogging but with no detailed plan.
 This ends now.
 This is me starting a new blogging journey.

 I find that you get bombarded with so much information, but you don’t have the knowledge to use it all.
 You start a blog.
 You start a twitter account.
 Then you start a YouTube channel.
 Then a Pinterest account.
 You are just doing random steps without linking them all together.

 Join our engaged community to learn how to optimize your website to get more traffic.
 Subscribe today to receive regular emails and access to subscriber only content.